Google is opening an artificial intelligence center in China

 But China's internet borders are fortified by the so-called Great Firewall, and most of Google's biggest products -- its search engine, YouTube and Gmail -- have been blocked by the country's vast censorship apparatus for years.

-Google effectively left China in 2010.
-But the country's 730 million internet users make it too large a market to ignore -- and Google has made no secret of its desire to find ways to rebuild its presence in the country.
+Google (GOOGL) effectively left China in 2010, but the country's 730 million internet users make it too large a market to ignore.
+Google has made no secret of its desire to find ways to rebuild its presence in the country.

 Related: Google's man-versus-machine showdown blocked in China

-Google's artificial intelligence unit DeepMind even teamed up with Chinese authorities to hold a five-day festival in the country earlier this year.
+Its artificial intelligence unit DeepMind teamed up with Chinese authorities to hold a five-day festival in the country earlier this year.
 The event focused on a human-versus-computer showdown in the ancient game of Go.

 Opening a high profile AI research center in China is the latest move in Google's charm offensive.